-For making Chicken Stew, chicken and vegetables are cooked in butter, spiced up & flavored with crushed black pepper and whole spices, along with ginger, garlic, onion, and salt.
+For making a Bengali style Chicken Stew, chicken, and vegetables are cooked in a pressure cooker, with butter, spiced up with crushed black pepper and whole spices, along with ginger, garlic, onion, and salt.
 Well, mixed flavors of butter, pepper, and whole garam masala spices make the gravy divine.
 Stew is usually prepared in a slow cooker, But that almost takes several hours to cook.
-So I made it in a pressure cooker which takes just 30 minutes.
+So I cook it in a pressure cooker which takes just 30 minutes.

-My Chicken Stew recipe is completely influenced by Bengali cuisine.
+My Chicken Stew recipe is completely influenced by Bengali chicken stew recipe.
 That is not because I’m a Bengali, the reason is simple, the taste of this dish.
 Being a healthy food, how it could be so tasty, after having this dish for the first time, my first reaction was just like that.
 But later I heard about some of Kolkata’s food joints that are just popular for preparing this healthy Chicken Stew for decades.
-Even the famous people of Bengal was a true fan of their stew.
-So being a great fan of that healthy yet tasty food, I too visit some of those places, one of them was YMCA canteen at college street.
+Even the famous people of Bengal was a true fan of their bengali style stew.
+So being a great fan of this chicken and vegetable-loaded soup, I too visit some of those places, one of them was YMCA canteen at college street.

 In Kolkata, Chicken Stew was created through Anglo-Indian cuisine during the British era.
 Then Kolkata was the capital of British India and stew was one of the popular food among British people.
 Due to being the capital of British India, Kolkata easily gets the first chance to take this healthy soup on its palate.
 However, to make it more flavourful and tasty, we bengali spiced it up with whole garam masala and pepper give it a distinct Identity.
 Started serving that English stew with an Indian taste.
 Bengali foodies community welcomed it and it turned into a Bengali delicacy forever.
 As a result, Chitto babu’r dokan in Dacres Lane, YMCA canteen in college street got huge popularity for making this dish in their kitchen.